Little Shop of Horrors

 Description

-The flower shop sat inside a slightly compressed proscenium frame, giving the environment a boxed-in quality.
-That pressure mattered.
-Seymour's world needed to feel small before Audrey II made it feel dangerous.
-The palette stayed gritty and desaturated so the plant and costumes could carry visual contrast while the realism gave the horror weight.
+The flower shop sat inside a slightly compressed proscenium frame, giving Seymour's world a boxed-in quality before Audrey II made it dangerous.
+A gritty, desaturated palette let the plant and costumes carry contrast while keeping the environment honest.

 Credits